garytkchan/construction-estimation-system/README.md

 ## Start Guide

-Run the project with a IDE that supports Java(IntelliJ Idea, Eclipse, etc)
+Run the project on a IDE that supports Java(IntelliJ Idea, Eclipse, etc)

 Open [localhost:8080](localhost:8080) to view it in the browser.